Built in 1820, for Joseph-Napoléon Bonaparte (1768-1844),

 advised his brother to find a home between Philadelphia and New York, secluded enough to avoid unwarranted attention, but within easy reach of news.
 In 1816, three months after leasing Lansdowne House

 $17,500 for his "handsome house" on 211-acres outside Bordentown.
-Sayre is remembered as the bold and brazen New Yorker who moved to England, became Sheriff of London, and then planned to kidnap King George III
+Sayre is remembered as the bold and brazen New Yorker who moved to England, became High Sheriff of London, and was arrested for planning to kidnap King George III

 during the Revolution!Palatial Parkland